isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 - One CCM library has files of the same name in different folders; or
 - One community has two or more CCM libraries with files of the same name.

-**HCL Connections Files** permits files of the same name in different folders, but doesn&#39;t permit a top-level file (not in any folders) to have the same name as a file in a folder.
+**HCL Connections Files** permits files of the same name in different folders, but doesn't permit a top-level file (not in any folders) to have the same name as a file in a folder.

-By default, if the CCM Migrator tries to migrate a file and finds that there is already a file of that name in Community Files, it will rename the new migrated file by appending an underscore (\_) followed by a number.
+By default, if CCM Migrator tries to migrate a file and finds that there is already a file of that name in Community Files, it will rename the new migrated file by appending an underscore (\_) followed by a number.
 It will use the number 2 for the first renamed file, increasing the number if the first rename also produces a conflict, and will try up to 20 renames on each conflicting file before giving up.
-For example, if the file name &quot;My Document.doc&quot; conflicts with an existing Community File, it will be renamed to &quot;My Document\_2.doc&quot;.
+For example, if the file name "My Document.doc" conflicts with an existing Community File, it will be renamed to "My Document\_2.doc".

 Additionally, for each community, the application checks whether a migration was previously attempted for that community, and avoids repeatedly migrating files which were previously migrated.
 This means that if a migration of one community was partially successful, but some error prevented completion, the error can be fixed and the migration repeated without having to clear out previously migrated files or producing duplicates.
 **Important: Migrations performed before this functionality was added to CCM Migrator (on 11 Feb 2019) will not be detected, due to the reliance on a new style of system logging.**

-The application&#39;s user-interface provides some options to change the above behaviour, as follows:
+The application's user-interface provides options to change the above behaviour, and those options are listed earlier in this document.

-- **Migrate each community from scratch** – The default (disabled) state detects whether files were migrated for each community in a previous run, to prevent repeatedly migrating the same files.
-Enabling this options prevents such detection.
-This will probably never be necessary.
-- **Rename files to avoid name conflicts** – The default (Yes) option causes conflicting files to be renamed as described above.
-Select &quot;No&quot; to prevent renaming files, and therefore prevent migrating files with conflicting names.
-- **Maximum number of renames per file** – The number of times to try renaming each conflicting file.
-Defaults to 20, but any number from 1 to 100 is valid.
-Ignored if the previous option is &quot;No&quot;.
-- **Prefix text before number for renamed files** – The text separating a file&#39;s original name from the number, for any files renamed due to conflicts.
-Defaults to underscore (\_), but can be longer than one character if desired.